Transform Your Career with Us - Sign-On Bonuses Available for Technologists!

 Skip to Content

-Words from a Breast Radiologist: Mostly Invisible Partner in your Breast Health Team
+8. The (Mostly) Invisible Partner in your Breast Health Team – The Breast Radiologists

 Getting Ready for Your Mammogram

 This may or may not come as a surprise, but it is actually a radiologist who is responsible for reading your mammogram, not your primary care physician or breast surgeon.
 The radiologist is often the invisible partner in your breast health team, but the success of a screening mammography campaign to identify cancer at an early stage (early stage=better chance for successful treatment) is largely dependent on the training and experience of the radiologist.
-All radiologists undergo dedicated training in mammogram interpretation, as well as interpretation of other breast imaging studies.
-Some radiologists choose to undergo additional training spending an extra year focused on breast imaging interpretation and breast procedures.
-These radiologists are referred to as fellowship-trained breast radiologists.
+All radiologists undergo dedicated training in mammogram interpretation and other breast imaging studies.
+Some radiologists choose to undergo additional training spending an extra 6 months to a year focused on breast imaging interpretation and breast procedures.
+These radiologists are referred to as fellowship trained breast radiologists.

 Your Breast Radiologist’s Experience Matters